If you want to know my favorite black and white photography quotes, you’ve come to the right place.

 “Black and white photography erases time from the equation.”– Jason Peterson

-With over 25 years of experience, Jason Peterson is a black and white photographer based out of the Chicago area.
+With over 25 years of experience, Jason Peterson is a black and white photographer from the Chicago area.
 His images tell stories and capture life and thoughts in America.

 “For black and white landscapes I concentrate on the graphic elements of a scene, and the nature of the environment, whether it is stormy or tranquil.”– Antonia Deutsch